Tambena Consulting

 • Customer churn increases due to poor experience

-• Scaling becomes chaotic and unpredictable
+• Scaling turns erratic and chaotic.

-8 Proven SRE Implementation Steps
+Eight Tried-and-True SRE Implementation Steps

-Set Measurable Reliability Targets
+Establish Measurable Reliability Goals

 Define:

-Step 2 – Embrace Automation Over Manual Work
+Step 2: Choose Automation Over Manual Labor

 Reduce Toil Through Engineering